Quick Summary

 - An English taxpayer on £48,000 pays: ~£7,086 (English rates, still in Basic 20%)

 If both also have a £10,000 capital gain, they pay identical CGT.
 But the Scottish taxpayer has already paid £1,088 more in income tax, so the total tax burden is higher.
+(Our Scotland vs England Tax Calculator shows the cross-border gap at any salary level.)

 Try it yourself

-Open Scottish Income Tax CalculatorNo sign-up required.
+Open Scottish Capital Gains Tax CalculatorNo sign-up required.

 When you pay CGT